My Take on Why Gun Control is Still Unconstitutional:

 “A well-regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”

 Notice how it doesn’t say “…shall not be infringed unless something horrific happens.”
 Nor does it say “…shall not be infringed unless gunsmiths make a rifle that can fire more than once without reloading.”
 The Founding Fathers intended for us to have the necessary weapons to fight back against government tyranny, a.k.a. military-style weapons.
 Back then that was a musket.
 Now it is at the very least an AR-15 (although I think that even machine guns are protected by the 2nd Amendment).

 There is nothing ambiguous about “shall not be infringed.”
 The 2nd Amendment applies to AR-15s because of that.
-The clear meaning of the 2nd Amendment was to make sure the right to access of firearms was respected.
-Now, there are attempts to strip that right from law-abiding citizens because of the actions of a few sick, mentally unstable extremists.
+The clear meaning of the 2nd Amendment was to make sure the right to access firearms was respected.
+Now, especially with Joe in office, there are attempts to strip that right from law-abiding citizens because of the actions of a few sick, mentally unstable extremists.
 Just remember, no matter what the media says over the next few days, gun control is still unconstitutional.

 Should the Rights of the Many be Restricted because of the Actions of the Few?